 Let’s Break up this text with a Video

 This board can handle the speed and it feels stable even when bombing.
 It’s not going to be the speed demon that a freeride board is – but it’s certainly no slouch, especially for a twin.

-As with pretty much everything this board tries to do, it is pretty good in uneven terrain.
-I had pretty much perfect snow on and off groomer but overall it could handle any terrain I threw at it well – something any good all-mountain should.
+As with pretty much everything this board tries to do, it is good in uneven terrain.
+Between the 2018 and 2019 models I demoed the last couple of years, it could handle any terrain I threw at it well – something any good all-mountain should.